openfoodfacts/openfoodfacts-androidapp/ROADMAP.md

+This roadmap is up for discussion.

 Enhancements:

-- Try to send images as soon they are selected (for a new product)
+- Add in-app changelog
+- Revamp the onboarding with illustations/animations/new features
-- Add the "Period after Opening" field for Open Beauty Facts
+- Add % of daily values for products
+- Add a graph of your nutrient intake
+- Honoring the server-side barcode blacklist to avoid scan errors
-- Show last edit date on product
+- Remove bugs on product page after product editing

 Major Enhancements:
-- Upload images and data to the correct language
+- Revamp the Product store
+- Offline product scan
+- Product contribution experience that's less intimidating and includes our machine learning advances to offer suggestions
+- Store all history products for offline viewing
+- Merge Open Food Facts and Open Beauty Facts
+- Products recommandations (with better Nutri-Scores, NOVAs…)

+Bugs:
 - Share credentials between Open Beauty Facts and Open Food Facts
-- Add ingredient detection tab for Open Beauty Facts

-Bugs:
-- Add confirmation step before logging out
-- Disable Nutrition image upload for Open Beauty Facts
+- Fully native Open Food Facts signup

 UX: